CHAPTER 155

 (4) Submission of an approved assessment procedure for the paving of streets together with an agreement between the subdivider and the city for a cash payment for other improvements with payment to be made as the work is completed;

-(6) The subdivision may be developed in segments whereby the Planning Board, at its discretion, may waive the use of a guarantee as required by the section on the initial segments, provided that such segments are not larger than 25 lots or 50% of the total number of lots in the subdivision, whichever is less.
-The Planning Board shall grant final plat approval for each succeeding segment being contingent upon completion of the minimum improvements required by these regulations in each preceding segment.
-Completion of improvements in the final segment of the subdivision, which shall include at least 25 lots or 50% of the total number of lots in the subdivision, whichever is less, must be guaranteed through the use of one the other methods detailed under this section.
+(6) The subdivision may be developed in segments whereby the Planning and Zoning Board, at its discretion, may waive the use of a guarantee as required by the section on the initial segments; provided, that such segments are not larger than 25 lots or 50% of the total number of lots in the subdivision, whichever is less.
+The Planning and Zoning Board shall grant final plat approval for each succeeding segment being contingent upon completion of the minimum improvements required by these regulations in each preceding segment.
+Completion of improvements in the final segment of the subdivision, which shall include at least 25 lots or 50% of the total number of lots in the subdivision, whichever is less, must be guaranteed through the use of one of the other methods detailed under this section.

 (C) Installation of improvements.
 The subdivider may prepare and secure approval of the preliminary plat and then install improvements in the area covered by the preliminary plat.
 Improvements must be installed only in that part of the area for which a final plat will be submitted for approval and filing.
 The improvements to be installed shall include the following:

 (2) Street improvements.
-All streets shall be graded and the roadway improved by paving under the supervision of the City Engineer and subject to his approval in accordance with the design standards provided herein.
+All streets shall be graded and the roadway improved by paving under the supervision of the City Engineer and subject to their approval in accordance with the design standards provided in this chapter and DPM Chapter 4, Transportation.

 (3) Sidewalks.